Corporate Governance Statement

 The Board of Governors meets at least four times per year and has a number of committees:

-Audit Committee; Strategy and Finance Committee; Human Resources Committee; and Nominations Committee.
+Audit Committee; Strategy and Finance Committee; Human Resources Committee; Remuneration Committee; and Nominations and Governance Committee.
 All of these committees are formally constituted with terms of reference and are made up of mainly independent members.
-Each committee is chaired by an independent member.
+Each committee is chaired by an independent governor.
 All committees review and reflect on their work and provide an annual report to the Board of Governors.

-The Strategy and Finance Committee has a financial as well as a strategic remit.
-In terms of its financial remit the Committee considers and recommends the University’s annual budgets to the Board of Governors and monitors performance in relation to the approved budgets.
+The Strategy and Finance Committee has financial as well as a strategic remit.
+In terms of its financial remit, the Committee considers and recommends the University’s annual budgets to the Board of Governors and monitors performance against the budgets.
 In relation to its strategic remit the Committee monitors strategic matters and advises the Board of Governors on the University’s strategic direction as well as giving initial consideration to and advising the Board on business of particular importance or complexity which is not within the remit of other committees of the Board.

 A Register of Interests is maintained and declarations of any conflicts of interest are made at the start of each Committee and Board meeting.
 The Audit Committee conducts an annual assessment of its own effectiveness.
 The Board conducts effectiveness reviews at least every four years.

-The Board of Governors’ view of the effectiveness of the system of internal control is also informed by the work of the senior management within the University, who have responsibility for the development and maintenance of the internal control framework, and by comments made by the external auditors in their management letter.
+The Audit Committee receives regular reports from the Group’s internal and external auditors and any recommendations they have made for improvement.
+Progress reports on implementation of recommendations is monitored by the Vice Chancellor’s Board and reported to the Audit Committee.
+The Board of Governors’ assurance about the effectiveness of the system of risk and internal control is also informed by the work of the senior management within the University, who have responsibility for the development and maintenance of the internal control framework, through consideration by the Audit Committee; and comments made by the internal auditors in their annual report and external auditors in their management letter.

 The key elements of the University’s system of internal controls, which is designed to discharge the responsibilities set out above included the following:

-- Clear definitions of the responsibilities of, and the authority delegated to, senior managers and heads of academic and operational areas.
+- Clear definitions of the responsibilities of, and the authority delegated to, senior managers and heads of academic and professional areas.

 - A medium and short-term planning process, supplemented by detailed annual income, expenditure, capital and cash flow budgets;